a-r-t/SER-225-Game-RPG/docs/GameCodeDetails/GameCodeDetailsSubSections/MapSubSections/script-actions.md

     return scriptActions;
 }
 ```
+{% endraw %}

 While the `Textbox` class technically can support any number of options, the actual options box graphics only works with two options that are of a certain text length.
 If expanded functionality is desired, the box graphics can be updated from within the `Textbox` class.

-As far as what to actually do from here with the options textbox, such as getting the user's answer to use in a later script action, check out the Conditionals section on this page [here](./scripts.md#conditionals) first to gain context, and then to examples of actually using the options textbox in-game can be found in the `BugScript`, which is gone over in detail [here](./scripts.md#bug_script).
+As far as what to actually do from here with the options textbox, such as getting the user's answer to use in a later script action, check out the Conditionals section of this page [here](#conditional-script-action-groups) first to gain context, and then to examples of actually using the options textbox in-game can be found in the `BugScript`, which is gone over in detail [here](./scripts.md#bug_script).

 ### Set Flags and Unset Flags